Aoi-03/City-of-Joy-AI-Street-Guide-kiro/README.md

 # Kolkata Local Guide - City of Joy

-An authentic cultural companion for Kolkata built with React and Tailwind CSS, featuring immersive HD video backgrounds and bilingual Bengali-English interface
+An authentic cultural companion for Kolkata built with React and Tailwind CSS, featuring immersive HD video backgrounds and bilingual Bengali-English interface.

 ## Features